bcfalah/music-service-api/README.md

 ## API Documentation

-1. Generate documentation running `SD_LOG_LEVEL=1 rake swagger:docs`
+1. Generate documentation running `bundle exec rake documentation:generate`
-1. Run server and access to `/docs` to view the Swagger interactive documentation
+1. Run server and access to the root to view the Swagger interactive documentation

 ## Deployment